learn-co-curriculum/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 ```

-Run `learn test` again and your tests should now be passing.
+Run `learn test` again; your tests should now be passing.

 To summarize: in Object-Oriented Ruby, we want to be able to set attributes on
 the instances of our classes.
 We also want those objects to "know" the values of